-For more information, read the College’s FAQ about Internet Pharmacies.
+For more information, read the College’s FAQs about Internet Pharmacies.

 Remote Dispensing Locations

-A remote dispensing location is a site where drugs are dispensed or sold by retail to the public and that is operated by, but is not at the same location as, a pharmacy whose certificate of accreditation permits its operation.
+A remote dispensing location is a site where drugs are dispensed or sold by retail to the public that is operated by but not at the same location as a pharmacy whose certificate of accreditation permits its operation.
 The remote dispensing location might be an automated pharmacy system or a place staffed by a regulated pharmacy technician.
 It is supervised remotely by a pharmacist who is present at the accredited pharmacy.

 Drug Preparation Premises